denwong47/load_datawarehouse/README.md

  Combined with the fact that these are Cloud services subject to outages, planned obsolescence and non-fixed pricing structures, it is evident that apps built solely upon one single SaaS implementation will be significantly disadvantaged when that SaaS no longer provide favourable terms.

- This module sets out to address this by providing a transparent layer between the SaaS bespoke APIs and the actual application, allowing developers to switch from one platform to another by changing the subclass of a `Warehouse` instance.
+ This module sets out to address this by providing a transparent layer between the SaaS bespoke APIs and the actual application, allowing developers to switch from one platform to another by changing the subclass of a `DataWarehouse` instance.

  The difficulty is that out of the 3, only GCP provides a free tier for permanent use of BigQuery, while AWS and Snowflake both offers trial periods only.
 With this being a solo hobbyist project, completing the subclasses for all 3 platforms will be very time consuming; so any help would be appreciated.